ModelEarth/USEEIO/import_emission_factors/intro.md

 # Generating Import Factors from Exiobase

+This intro was created for the prior import_factors_exio folder.
+Please revise the following to match the new import_emissions_factors folder.

 "generate_import_factors.py" pulls the Exiobase data (using download_exiobase.py) and then merges with the US BEA data (using download_imports_data.py).

 ## BEA API Access